 Hiking Suggestion Wyanokie Circular Trail to Will Monroe Loop – Approximately 2.5 miles, 90 Minute Loop, Mildly Challenging.
 There are some large boulders to walk over, so this hike is NOT suggested for the elderly, children under 12 or small dogs.
 Park your car at Camp Wyanokie and walk to the Southern end of Snake Den Rd.
 Enter the woods, look left and you’ll see the Wyanokie Circular Trail marked with a RED/WHITE dot.
 Turn LEFT on to the RED/WHITE trail, follow it to the Will Monroe Loop, marked with PINK and turn LEFT.
 This PINK trail will lead you over a series of large boulders, then a short, un-marked (but obvious) side trail on your left will take you to a beautiful overlook.
 Double back to the PINK trail and continue on until your come back to the RED/WHITE Wyanokie Circular Trail, and turn RIGHT.
 Follow the RED/WHITE trail (heading north-west) back to Snake Den Rd. and Camp Wyanokie. https://www.nynjtc.org/sites/default/files/NYNJTC_NorvinGreen-South2017-WebsiteMap.pdf

-FISHING AT THE LAKE: Fishing from shore (no boats) is allowed at our lake, but all individuals 16 years old and older are required to have a valid NJ fishing license.
+FISHING AT THE LAKE: Fishing from shore (no boats) is allowed at our lake, but all individuals 16 – 70 years old are required to have a valid NJ fishing license.
 All fishing is “catch and release” Only.
 Please return ALL fish to the lake.
 Our lake is stocked with bass, blue gill and crappie.
-Fishing license, fishing gear and bait can be purchased at Tackle & Field, located at 81 Ringwood Ave. in Wanaque, NJ (about 15 minutes away) www.tackleandfield.com
+Fishing license, fishing gear and bait can be purchased at Tackle & Field, located at: 81 Ringwood Ave. in Wanaque, NJ (about 15 minutes away) www.tackleandfield.com

 FIRE PERMITS & FIRE WOOD– Fire permits are NOT REQUIRED.
 All campsites are equipped with fire rings that are covered under a seasonal fire permit from the state of NJ.
 All fires MUST be confined to the fire rings.
 All ashes from your campfire MUST be shoveled into the ash cans located at each campsite.
 Fire Wood is NOT supplied at Camp Wyanokie.
 Please bring firewood, fire-starter and matches, or a lighter from home.
 Local firewood delivery is available.
 Contact information for local firewood delivery will be provided in your checkout message.